Board for International Food and Agricultural Development (BIFAD)

 Meet the current BIFAD members:

-- Pamela K. Anderson, Director General Emeritus, International Potato Center
+- Pamela K. Anderson, Director General Emerita, International Potato Center

 The Board for International Food and Agricultural Development (BIFAD) convenes public meetings at least twice a year to engage the food security community and other stakeholders to examine new and emerging issues and opportunities in international food security and agricultural development and to create a platform for discussion among U.S. higher education institutions and other stakeholders to discuss issues and to inform USAID’s future focus in these areas.